Principal Investigator: Prof. Cecile Gubry-Rangin

-I am a Daphne Jackson Trust Research Fellow interested in how global change impacts upon soil biodiversity and function.
-My current research aims to understand how agricultural practices affect the soil microbiome and soil's ability to sequester carbon.
+I am interested in how global change impacts upon soil biodiversity and function and aim to understand how agricultural practices affect the soil microbiome and soil's ability to sequester carbon.
 My research highlights how soil management could help mitigate climate change and promote more sustainable and productive agriculture.

 Dr Nasrollah Sepehrnia